 If you think a pen & paper meal planning template might work better than an app for you, grab my meal planning template bundle here!

-Using A meal planning app to Plan Recipes For the Week
+Using A meal planning app to Plan Recipes For your family

 Maybe the thought of sitting down and picking up a pen and paper makes you squirm and feel too out-of-touch with the modern digital world.
 If that sounds like you, these meal planning apps will be JUST what you need.